nwthomas/resume-portfolio-website/README.md

 ## Getting Started

-- Fork or clone this repository
+- Fork or directly clone this repository to your local machine
-- `cd` into the root directory of the project and use the `yarn` command to install dependencies which include:
+- `cd` into the root directory of the project and use the `yarn` command to install client-side dependencies including:
   - `React`
   - `React Router`
   - `React Hooks`
   - `Styled Components`
+- `cd` into the `server` file directory and use the command `yarn` to install server-side dependencies including:
+  - `Express`
+  - `Axios`
+  - `NodeMailer`
-- Once the dependencies are finished installing, use the `yarn start` command to open the portfolio app in your local browser of choice
+- Once the dependencies are finished installing, use the `yarn start` command inside both the server and the client directories to open the portfolio app in your local browser of choice

 ## Built With